 ERP is Enterprise Resource Planning usually delivered within the special software.
 It consists of separate modules responsible for specific tasks.
 However, the main software idea relies upon automation and unification of all the processes handled by those modules.

 How does an ERP work?

-It is an efficient solution to manage various business processes within one system.
-Each module handles the specific tasks related to a certain area like business, finance, supply chain, manufacturing, human resources, etc. But at the same time, the integration of modules enables efficient interaction between them.
+It is an efficient solution for managing various business processes within one system.
+Each module handles specific tasks related to a certain area like business, finance, supply chain, manufacturing, human resources, etc. But at the same time, integrating modules enables efficient interaction between them.

 How many modules are there in ERP?

 There is no exact number of modules that can be implemented.
 Companies decide on quantity depending on the required functionality and business processes they want to streamline.
 As for the main modules, it is important to include

 How do companies use ERP?

 One of the main reasons companies use ERP is the automation of business processes and managing them within one system.
 It helps to keep track of data and facilitates data analysis.
 It keeps your business up-to-date and enables you to meet customer expectations.